• Skip to primary navigation

 If you're looking to change up your breakfast but still want it to be nutritious and enjoyable, I highly suggest this Sweet Potato Bacon Hash.

-I've always been a big fan of hash (see chicken hash, mushroom and sausage hash, and corned beef and cabbage hash).
+I've always been a big fan of hash, like chicken hash, mushroom and sausage hash, and corned beef and cabbage hash.
 I love how you get a complete meal in one pot usually with potatoes, veggies, and some kind of tasty protein with lots of flavors.

 As for the eggs, I like to fry them, but you can serve them any way you like.
 Or like I said, omit them if you want.
 If you don't mind washing two pots (one used to make the hash and one used to fry the eggs), you can fry the eggs while you are finishing the hash.